Teriks/LibLSLCC/README.md

 The installer files and created library zip will be placed in the folder specified by **--dir**, or 'BinaryRelease' in the build directory if **--dir** is not specified.

-you should call it with the python3 executable on *nix.
+You should call it with the python3 executable on *nix.

-On windows you can install python3 and click it, or use the command line if you want to specify any options.
+On windows you can install python3 and click it.

+You can also put the python install directory in your Windows PATH and use the python command from cmd if you want to specify any options.

 The option: **--no-editor**